 Sutro Heights Park

 Perched above Ocean Beach and just across the street from Sutro Baths is Sutro Heights Park.
 This hidden gem of a park provides a birds eye view of Ocean Beach, the Cliff House, and Seal Rocks.

-Since not too many people know about this park, it’s usually just locals taking their dogs for walks or their kids out for a picnic.
+Since not too many people know about this small park, it’s usually just locals taking their dogs for walks or their kids out for a picnic.
 There are benches you can watch the sunset from as well as what I call a castle, but is really the remnant of the Victorian walled garden that was once here.

 - Location: 846 Point Lobos Ave